TheArcherST/aiogram_markups/README.md

 ```

-So, you can construct your markups by class,
+So, you can define markups via inheriting
-inhered from `Markup`.
-But how you can use
+from class `Markup`.
+Then, you can
-it?
-You can get full markup and set handler
+construct the markup and reply the user
-on any button in your menu.
-Example:
+with this markup.

 ```python